mdoege/PySynth/README.md

 | beeper | additive | Nokia phone ringtone | none | no
 | samp | sampler | [Salamander Grand Piano][3] | medium | yes

-### MIDI synthesizers
+### Real-time MIDI synthesizers

-Now there are also two synthesizers which can be played interactively, e.g. from a MIDI keyboard or other MIDI source:
+Now there are also two synthesizers which can be played in real-time, e.g. from a MIDI keyboard or other MIDI source:

+* multi_synth.py: a polyphonic synthesizer with eight-note polyphony by default
 * midi_synth.py: a simple monophonic synthesizer
-* multi_synth.py: a polyphonic synthesizer with eight-note polyphony

-Both synths sound roughly like PySynth A and require [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) and [mido](https://github.com/mido/mido).
+Both synths sound more or less like PySynth A and require [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) and [mido](https://github.com/mido/mido).

 ## Installation